-Repository >> listObjectsInObjectSecurityPolicies: anArray toDirectory: aString objectSecurityPolicy<ObjectSecurityPolicyId>-objects.bm where ObjectSecurityPolicyId is the security policy ID.
+Repository >> listObjectsInObjectSecurityPolicies: anArray toDirectory: aString

 This method scans the repository for the instances protected by the security policies in anArray and writes the results to binary bitmap files in the directory specified by aString.

 Binary bitmap files have an extension of .bm and may be loaded into hidden sets using class methods in System.